 Wake up with harbor views at the Hampton Marina Hotel.
 Swim in the outdoor pool or walk to the marina for boat tours.
 The science museum is also nearby.

 Smithfield Station boasts the state’s only accommodations inside a lighthouse.
 Kids will love the Captain Sinclair Suite.
-They also have a restaurant and marina to dock your boat.
+They also have a restaurant and a marina to dock your boat.

 Hampton Roads Museums and Attractions